BazziteOS - Post Script

 --add-rich-rule='rule family="ipv4" source address="192.168.0.0/16" service name="mdns" accept' \

-2>/dev/null || warn "mDNS rule may already exist."
+2>/dev/null || info "mDNS rule already exists."

-# ---- WireGuard inbound port (for if this machine is a WireGuard endpoint) ----
+# ---- WireGuard inbound port ----

 # firewall-cmd --permanent --zone=drop --add-port=51820/udp